paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 - some apps were acquired by larger companies that altered their direction and broke earlier promises.
 - some apps shifted to costly subscription models, in order to remain financially viable.

 This suggests that my time with this carefully crafted setup is inherently limited.
 No matter how much effort I invest in it, this gradual decay in quality feels inevitable.
+Is this why we can't have nice things?[^nicethings]

-Can this "death" be delayed?\
-Maybe the only real way is to support the developers, talk about their apps, and help them stay sustainable.
+Can this "death" be at least delayed? --- Maybe the only real way is to support the developers, talk about their apps, and help them stay sustainable.
 And maybe, just maybe, I have hyped you up enough to try a few of them yourself.\
 But this assumes delaying their death is even a good thing.
 Tech will evolve, new tools replace old ones.
 Maybe this isn't decay, maybe it's just change.
 And maybe, the next phase will be just as exciting in a different way.

 > Coincidentally, today marks 14 years since Nova was launched on the Play Store.
 I don't know what it is with me and accidentally writing stuff on anniversaries (cough [Knuth]({% post_url 2024-01-10-knuth %}) cough).